bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.md

   decent video driver, but it's far from perfect either - no KMS, poor 2D acceleration.
 AMD's drivers are a punishment from the Lord and Intel's constantly "evolving" drivers are barely usable most of the time.
-The video card drivers made me buy and HD media player and an PS3 (for which I'm thankful), but I have to ask myself - why suffer all this shit instead of getting a normal desktop OS like OS X or Windows?
+The video card drivers made me buy a dedicated HD media player and an PS3 (for which I'm thankful), but I have to ask myself - why suffer all this shit instead of getting a normal desktop OS like OS X or Windows?
 Did I love Linux that much?
 Did I believe that much it's